 In May 2011 a team of 18 experts from 12 countries spent a week at the plant on behalf of the International Atomic Energy Agency (IAEA), and its final report was presented to the IAEA Ministerial Conference in Vienna in June.

-Early in June 2011 the independent Investigation Committee on the Accident (ICANPS), a panel of ten experts, mostly academics and appointed by the Japanese cabinet, began meeting.
+Early in June 2011 the independent Investigation Committee on the Accident at the Fukushima Nuclear Power Stations (ICANPS), a panel of ten experts, mostly academics and appointed by the Japanese cabinet, began meeting.
 It has two technological advisers.
 An initial report was published in December 2011 and a final report in July 2012.
 The panel set up four teams to undertake investigations on the causes of the accident and ensuing damage and on measures to prevent the further spread of damage caused by the accident, but not to pursue the question of responsibility for the accident.

 The NAIIC Chairman wrote: "What must be admitted – very painfully – is that this was a disaster 'Made in Japan.'
 Its fundamental causes are to be found in the ingrained conventions of Japanese culture: our reflexive obedience; our reluctance to question authority; our devotion to 'sticking with the program'; our groupism; and our insularity.”
 The mindset of government and industry led the country to avoid learning the lessons of the previous major nuclear accidents at Three Mile Island and Chernobyl.
 "The consequences of negligence at Fukushima stand out as catastrophic, but the mindset that supported it can be found across Japan.
 In recognizing that fact, each of us (every Japanese citizen) should reflect on our responsibility as individuals in a democratic society."